-The Covenant School has certain reasonable policies and rules for the conduct of our employees in this School.
+The Covenant School has certain policies and rules pertaining to the conduct of our employees.
 Our most important rule is the "rule of reason."
-Please thoroughly familiarize yourself with these policies and apply them in your work.
-The result of your effort will be a more efficient, productive and pleasant atmosphere for you, your co-workers, our parents and students.
+It is each employee's responsibility to thoroughly familiarize yourself with Covenant's policies and apply them in your day-to-day work and behavior.

-Violation of any of the rules or policies set forth in this Manual may lead to discipline, up to and including immediate discharge.
+Violation of any of the rules or policies set forth in this Handbook may lead to discipline, up to and including immediate discharge.
 Obviously, this list is not all-inclusive and there may be other circumstances for which employees may be disciplined, up to and including immediate termination.
 If you have any questions about School rules or policies, or what we expect of you as one of our employees, please discuss them with your Supervisor.

 2.2.
-Our Employee Relations Policy
+OUR EMPLOYEE RELATIONS POLICY